dtaylor211/CS156b/README.md

 *Per Caltech Honor Code, do not view/download these files if you plan to take (or are currently taking) this course.*

 ## Authors and Acknowledgement
-I (Kyle), [Ben Juarez](https://github.com/benjuarez8/CS156B), Dallas Taylor, Marcus Gee, and Halle Blend are the contributors to this project.
+I (Dallas Taylor), [Ben Juarez](https://github.com/benjuarez8/CS156B), [Kyle McGraw](https://github.com/kylmcgr/CS156b), Marcus Gee, and Halle Blend are the contributors to this project.